ncorbuk/SubZone/README.md

 **Python** - This is built on Python 3.6, you will need at least Python 3.5+ (might work with 3+ i havent tested it - should not be hard to make work tho if dosent!) to use this software. - [https://www.python.org/](https://www.python.org/)

-**Libraries** - You will need these libraries to use this software:
+**Libraries** - You will need/use these libraries to use this software:

 *From the standerd libraries.*
 * Time : n/a